‘The Young And The Restless’ Spoilers: Victoria And Billy Uncover Jack’s Secret?

-The Young and the Restless spoilers tease that Victoria (Amelia Heinle) may have stumbled upon information about Jack (Peter Bergman) that she may be able to use against him.
+Young and the Restless spoilers tease that Victoria has (Amelia Heinle) possibly stumbled upon information about Jack (Peter Bergman) that she might be able to use against him.
 Victoria visits Mariah (Camryn Grimes) at GC Buzz to get a copy of a previous interview to show a potential Brash & Sassy client.
 What Victoria wasn’t expecting to see was unaired footage about a woman named Clarissa who accused Jack of sexual harassment.

-The Young and the Restless spoilers indicate that Mariah transfers the interview for Victoria on a flash drive.
+Young and the Restless spoilers indicate that Mariah transfers the interview for Victoria on a flash drive.
 That’s when she spots an interview labeled Jabot-Clarissa on the monitor.
 Soap Opera Digest suggests that Mariah tells her that it was an interview that never aired and was “supposed to thrown out.”

-“Victoria is a Newman at heart, and we get to see her more devious side,” Young and the Restless showrunner, Mal Young said.
+“Victoria is a Newman at heart, and we get to see her more devious side,” Young and the Restless showrunner Mal Young said.

 “Her curiosity is piqued because Mariah is acting so suspiciously.”

 The wheels in Victoria’s head begin to turn, and she wonders if Jack was connected to the sexual harassment case.
-The Young and the Restless spoilers tease that Mariah will be called away from Victoria side for a minute.
-Being a Newman, Victoria uses that time to transfer the file to her flash drive with the intent to watch to get dirt on Jack and quickly leaves.
+Young and the Restless spoilers tease that Mariah will be called away from Victoria’s side for a minute.
+Being a Newman, Victoria uses that time to transfer the file to her flash drive with the intent to get dirt on Jack and quickly leaves.

 #YR CDN RECAP!
 Victoria resorts to theft in battle with Jack! https://t.co/OmCID2wOxm pic.twitter.com/czlPu8xwAJ